FedGen: Generalizable Federated Learning for Sequential Data: Background

 Finding the set of invariant features has emerged as a popular approach for generalization in centralized training settings.
-Invariant Risk Minimization (IRM) by \citeauthor{arjovsky2019invariant} \shortcite{arjovsky2019invariant} tries to find an invariant data representation $\Phi(X)$ and assumes that the training data comes from multiple distributions, and that features whose distributions vary across the training data are likely to also vary between the training and test datasets and hence should be treated as spurious correlations.
+Invariant Risk Minimization (IRM) \cite{arjovsky2019invariant} tries to find an invariant data representation $\Phi(X)$ and assumes that the training data comes from multiple distributions, and that features whose distributions vary across the training data are likely to also vary between the training and test datasets and hence should be treated as spurious correlations.
 They define the following loss or risk function:

 where the second term serves as a regularizer that balances between predictive power within a distribution (ERM), and the invariance of the predictor across distributions.
 There have been several extensions to the IRM framework.
-For instance \citeauthor{ahuja2020invariant} \shortcite{ahuja2020invariant} propose a game theoretic approach to IRM, while \citeauthor{krueger2021out} \shortcite{krueger2021out} introduce the notion of risk extrapolation to encourage strict equality between training risks.
+For instance \cite{ahuja2020invariant} propose a game theoretic approach to IRM, while \cite{krueger2021out} introduce the notion of risk extrapolation to encourage strict equality between training risks.

 While the goal of identifying the invariant feature set has been shown to be effective for out-of-distribution generalization over a variety of datasets and serves as a base for our approach, IRM based approaches have been shown to have inherent drawbacks \cite{nagarajan2020understanding, rosenfeld2020risks}.
 Of particular importance is its reliance on prior knowledge of training data distributions, absent which, its performance is similar to ERM \cite{venkateswaran2021environment}.
 This knowledge is especially hard to obtain in federated settings, where the local data on each client can itself be composed of multiple distributions and only a subset of clients may participate.
 In this work, our goal is to bring the benefits of generalization to federated learning, while not requiring any prior knowledge of the distributions in the training data.